mediaboxAdvanced

 Joomla

 — Because the admin side loads it’s own set of Mootools scripts, conflicts can quickly give rise to weird issues.
 For example, YouTube videos may fail to autoplay.
-Please refer to the Joomla community for wrangling script loading errors like this.
+Please refer to the Joomla community for script loading solutions.

 Nebulous issues